MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/03-authorize-access-azure-sql-database.md

 You have successfully completed this lab.

-In this exercise, you've seen how you can use Azure Active Directory to grant Azure credentials access to a SQL Server hosted in Azure.
+In this exercise, you've seen how you can use Microsoft Entra ID to grant Azure credentials access to a SQL Server hosted in Azure.
 You've also used T-SQL statement to create new database users and granted them permissions to run stored procedures.